-5.2.35.2.4 The HGV delivery window will include restrictions during school start times (between 08:00 and 09:00) and end times (between 15:00 and 16:00) in advance of the A5025 Off-line Highway Improvements being operational.
-It is anticipated that deliveries may occasionally be undertaken outside of these times, but they will be limited, whenever practicable.

-5.2.45.2.5 Specific requirementscontrols relating to the Logistics Centre are set out in the Logistics Centre sub-CoCP [REP2-373].
+- 5.2.4 The HGV delivery window will include restrictions during school start times (between 08:00 and 09:00) and end times (between 15:00 and 16:00) in advance of the A5025 Off-line Highway Improvements being operational.
+It is anticipated that deliveries may occasionally be undertaken outside of these times, but they will be limited, whenever practicable. - 5.2.5 Specific controls relating to the Logistics Centre are set out in the Logistics Centre sub-CoCP. - 5.2.6 In the event that HGV monitoring data provided by Horizon and traffic count and journey time data recorded by this Welsh Government demonstrates using a VISSIM model (or equivalent model) that effects on eastbound queuing times on Britannia Bridge between 07:00 to 08:30 are, as result of HGV movements associated with the Wylfa Newydd DCO Project, causing (or are predicted to cause) a significant adverse effect in the reasonable opinion of the Transport Engagement Group, then Horizon will agree actions with the Transport Engagement Group to avoid or mitigate such effects which may include restrictions or limits on Wylfa Newydd HGV movements over Britannia Bridge at identified peak times.